z-morgan/plentish/dev_notes.md

 - select the number of times one will make a recipe per shopping list
 - add some extra styling to `add-item` form on the shopping list page for wide-screen viewports
 - add the ability to exit the nav menu by clicking the overlay
+- make the suggestion ul width consistent with the items width across varius screen sizes

 --------